-Tests
+NFER Tests

-As a school we use NFER tests and White Rose (Maths) tests for Year 1 (Summer Term) and from Year 3 to Year 5 for our termly assessment weeks.
+As a school we use NFER tests from Year 1 (Summer term) and from Year 3 to Year 5 for our termly assessment weeks.
 Years 2 and 6 use previous SATs papers.
-During the assessment week, children take tests in Reading, Arithmetic, Mathematical Reasoning, and Grammar, Punctuation and Spelling.
+During the assessment week, children take tests in Reading, Arithmetic, Mathematical Reasoning and Grammar, Punctuation and Spelling.
 These tests results are used to inform teacher assessment judgements.